 The Town Mayor is the first citizen of the town and is elected to the post by fellow Councillors at the Town Council’s annual meeting in May each year.
 The role of Mayor is a non-political position and during the mayoral year, a Mayor puts aside council duties to concentrate on the role as the town’s first citizen.

-The current Mayor is Councillor Tony Lack
+The current Mayor is Councillor Rob Comber

 WOKINGHAM TOWN MAYORS